-This sweet n’ savory Roasted Butternut Squash Flatbread comes together perfectly with miso squash puree, roasted purple potatoes, mushrooms and onions topped with a pecan sesame crumble which makes for the perfect vegetarian holiday dish.
+This sweet n’ savory Roasted Butternut Squash Flatbread comes together perfectly with miso squash puree, fresh honeycrisp apples and herbs topped with a pecan sesame crumble which makes for the perfect vegetarian holiday dish.

 With more of you looking for some vegetarian dishes to serve this holiday season, we decided to create this delicious flatbread option which you can serve as a main dish or even as an appetizer for your vegetarian or plant-based guests.
 We served this to some of our fussier friends and they absolutely loved this dish, the flavour pairings are so good we promise your guests will love this, everyone loves pizza or flatbread!

-Once the squash has been roasted, we whipped it with some almond milk, miso paste, sage and thyme.
+Once the squash has been roasted, scoop out the squash and blend with miso paste until you get a smooth puree.
 It’s such a delicious, creamy base for the flatbread and keeps everything plant-based.

 Making flatbreads can be so forgiving, it’s a great way to use some of your holiday leftovers, if you have any leftover ham or brussels sprouts feel free to throw these on the flatbread.
-For this recipe we decided to keep it vegetarian and went with yellow onions, mushrooms, squash and purple potatoes for our toppings.
+For this recipe we decided to keep it our toppings and used fresh thyme and sliced honeycrisp apples.
 The pecan sesame crumble complements the miso squash puree perfectly and some green onion for colour since we all eat with our eyes first so why not make this as beautiful as it tastes.
 We finished this off with a drizzle of honey and crushed red pepper flakes.

 We’ve got lots more delicious holiday recipes coming your way so be sure to check in weekly for some holiday menu inspiration!